Lsof: History

+the underlying structures that describe files opened by processes.

+In 2018, Vic Abbell publishes lsof version 4.92.
+The same year, he initiates the transfer of responsibility.
+He writes:

+I will reach 80 years of age later this year and I think it's time for me to end my work on general lsof revision releases.

+The lsof code is put on GitHub and maintenance is transferred.

 Examples

 Open files in the system include disk files, named pipes, network sockets and devices opened by all processes.
 One use for this command is when a disk cannot be unmounted because (unspecified) files are in use.
 The listing of open files can be consulted (suitably filtered if necessary) to identify the process that is using the files.